P protein: Function

 OCA2 provides instructions for making the protein called P protein which is located in melanocytes which are specialized cells that produce melanin, and in the cells of the retinal pigment epithelium.
 Melanin is responsible for giving color to the skin, hair, and eyes.
 Moreover, melanin is found in the light-sensitive tissue of the retina of the eye which plays a role in normal vision.

-The exact function of protein P is unknown, but it has been found that it is essential for the normal coloring of skin, eyes, and hair; and likely involved in melanin production.
+P protein is a component of an intracellular chloride-selective ion channel regulating melanosome pH.
+It is involved in melanin production essential for the normal coloring of skin, eyes, and hair.
 This gene seems to be the main determinant of eye color depending on the amount of melanin production in the iris stroma (large amounts giving rise to brown eyes; little to no melanin giving rise to blue eyes).

 This gene is mutated in Astyanax mexicanus, a Mexican fish which is characterized by a chronic albinism in cave-dwelling individuals.
 It exists as a deletion in fish from the Pachón and Molino caves, which produces albinism.